Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement.md

 - No setup is needed.

 ## 2. Using Single Sign On (SSO) with an Identity Management Provider (IdP)
 When Sigrid is linked to your SSO the user provisioning is done by the IdP.
-Sigrid supports SAML or OpenID Connect protocols.
+Sigrid supports SAML or OpenID Connect protocols via a service-provider initiated authentication flow.

-### Note
+### Notes
+- With a service-provider initiated authentication flow, users first goto customer.sigrid-says.com, then they get redirected to their Identity management provider, login, and get redirected back to Sigrid
 - SSO improves the ease of use for your colleagues because there is no Sigrid password to remember.
 - Improves security because users are created and deleted centrally in your organisation.
 - Sigrid follows the password policy of your organisation.